gardener/cc-utils/doc/traits/component_descriptor.rst

     :name: component_descriptor

 If declared, a `Component Descriptor` is created during job execution.
-If the :doc:`<release>` trait is also declared, the created component descriptor is added to the component's release artifacts (as GitHub release asset).
+If their :doc:`/traits/release` trait is also declared, the created component descriptor is added to the component's release artifacts (as GitHub release asset).

 Example